Overwolf and Intel create $7 million fund to invest in apps and mods for hardcore gamers

 Starting in 2019, the fund will start investing in mods.
 The fund will invest $10,000 to $500,000 for each approved developer, depending on their needs and the value of the project.

 The fund will not receive shares in the company.
-The startup gets the investment, and pays it back via revenue sharing, if the app is monetized.
+The startup gets the investment and pays it back via revenue sharing if the app is monetized.
 Developers will build their app and chat with Overwolf on a monthly/bi-monthly basis to track progress and see how and where Overwolf can help.
-Overwolf will also offer product advisory, monetization services, technology, promotion and distribution.
+Overwolf will also offer product advisory, monetization services, technology, promotion, and distribution.

 The investment will initially be given as a grant.
 If the app will monetize, then Overwolf will get its money back through the revenue sharing.
 It will then reinvest the money with other apps.
 Overwolf said that developers who can’t work on their apps full time will be eligible for the grants.
 All they need are skills and passion.
 The fund will start investing in the fourth quarter.